doiotyourself/doiotyourself.github.io/_posts/2023-01-24-Hello-World.md

 Cloudflare pages is very user friendly.
 - create a project
 - link to GitHub repository.
-(Very easy when loggedin to GitHub account in the same browser.)
+(Very easy when logged in to GitHub account in the same browser.)
 - setup build
 - deploy to [Cloudflare Pages](https://doiotyourself.pages.dev).